 Host University for Nagasaki, Japan

-The campus is located on the northern border of the city, and new facilities were built in 1996.
+NUFS is located on the northern border of Nagasaki and has a small, high school-like feel which creates a strong sense of community.
 Campus facilities include air-conditioned classrooms, a gymnasium, cafeteria, bookstore, and clubhouses.
-The campus also houses a multimedia center with a modern library, two computer assisted instruction (CAI) labs, and language laboratories.
+The campus also houses a multimedia center with a modern library, two Computer Assisted Instruction (CAI) labs, and language laboratories.

 Most students choose to fly into Fukuoka, as the Nagasaki airport is a small regional airport with few connections.
 Fukuoka’s International Airport has international arrivals through Tokyo, Osaka, and Nagoya, as well as flights through other Asian countries such as Korea, Taiwan, China, Singapore, and Hong Kong.
 A shuttle service from Fukuoka to Nagasaki is arranged by NUFS using a travel agency, and most students choose to utilize this service.